 The spacecraft on exhibit (obviously) never flew and was lacking its solar arrays and the optics and some other components were removed.
 In addition some “windows” have been cut into the side of the vehicle so that you can see inside.
 Otherwise this spacecraft is in remarkably pristine condition.

 The KH-9 used cameras that took photographic film.
 Periodically the film would be automatically put into one of the four reentry vehicles on the forward underside (nadir) portion of the spacecraft and sent back to Earth.
-One reentry vehicle is shown with its gold mylar thermal blanket intact.
+One reentry vehicle is shown with its gold mylar thermal blanket in tack.
 Another reentry vehicle has the blanket removed to show the ablative heat shield.
 Yet another has the heat shield removed to show internal components.

 A fourth reentry vehicle is sown in its entirety in an ‘exploded’ fashion complete with retro rocket package and parachutes.
 The photos and videos below (copyright SpaceRef.com) should give you an idea of the sheer size and overall construction of this vintage spy satellite.

 KH-9 reentry vehicle with outer gold mylar thermal blanket removed to show ablative heat shield.